music programs for kids!

 -expanding possibilities of creativity and expression

--accessibility - making singing a part of everyone’s life
+-accessibility - making music a part of everyone’s life

 -experience joy of singing and the fun of creating